Green Eyed Monster |

 So, what can be done?

-We cannot sell our stock, at least not with action under the gold dome to dissolve the charter.
+We cannot sell our stock, at least not without action under the gold dome to dissolve the charter.
 Operationally, mayor and council are powerless, even if we were to elect anyone who wants to remedy the situation.
 We could elect a group that would replace management, they can at least cut the head off the snake, and they could remove bureaucracies not relevant to founding commitments.

 Are we going to demand competence or just continue to sing along with the band?